 The bylaws of associations do not have specific criteria they have to fulfil since the bylaws depend on the legal form the association has chosen.
-Still, there exists a general guideline of what should be included in the bylaws and which sections are optional, according to the individual needs of the association.Request a quote >
+Still, there exists a general guideline of what should be included in the bylaws and which sections are optional, according to the individual needs of the association.Start now >

 Content of Association Bylaws

 There are rules, which have to be in the association bylaws, which should be in the bylaws and rules which are optional.

 The bylaws have to include the following rules:

 - the name of the association

 - the principal office

 - how to become a member